mroavi/JunctionTreesBenchmarks.jl/README.md

 `JunctionTreesBenchmarks.jl` stored inside the `test` directory.
 Each test report is stored in a newly created directory inside `JunctionTreesBenchmarks/test/test_reports/`.
-The name of this new directory is based on the host name, and current date and time, for example, `JunctionTreesBenchmarks/test/test_reports/<hostname>/<date-time>/`.
+The name of this new directory is based on the host name, and current date and time.